River Towns Marathon & Half Marathon

 Do you allow athletes to transfer their entry to another person (allowing for a substitution of athletes)?

 Yes, provided this transfer is made at least 10 days prior to the event.
 If the substitute person does not attend on race day, no refunds or credits of any kind will be available.
-To request a transfer, contact Bob Stoudt at MontrRec@ptd.net
+Active.com registrants are able to do their own transfers online.
+Mail-in registrants may request a transfer by contacting Bob Stoudt at MontrRec@ptd.net

 Are races ever cancelled, and if so, how do I find out the latest news?